 Parolees with sex offense histories, violent criminal histories and medical concerns represent cases that may experience delays that do not fit the normal process and timing.
 These hard to place parolees need to work closely with their families and institutional parole agents to try to develop viable reentry plans.

 It is in the parolee's interest to remain aware of his or her home plan status and coordinate this information with his case manager at the prison or jail.
 As a guideline, parole staff has approximately 30 days to approve or deny a new home plan proposal after the field agent receives it.

-If an offender hopes to live in another state upon parole release, he should begin the planning process as early as possible.
-Interstate applications require payment of a $100 fee upon application.
+If a parolee hopes to live in another state upon parole release, he should begin the planning process as early as possible.
+Interstate applications require payment of a $125 fee upon application.